-There are many countries around the world that has a patron saint.
-We all certainly know that Saint Patrick is the patron saint of Ireland.
+Many countries around the world have a patron saint.
+We all certainly know that Saint Patrick is the patron saint of Ireland and you may know that England has Saint George.
 But who is the patron saint of United States?

 America ultimately decided to adopt The Virgin Mary (Our Lady of the Immaculate Conception) as their patron saint.

 The Virgin Mary Feast Day – December 8th

-Other names for this feast day include Feast of the Conception of Saint Anne, and Solemnity of the Immaculate Conception of the Blessed Virgin Mary.
+Other names for this feast day include Feast of the Conception of Saint Anne and Solemnity of the Immaculate Conception of the Blessed Virgin Mary.

 When Is This Special Day?

 The feast day of the Immaculate Conception of Mary is celebrated by the Catholic Church on December 8th.
 Mary was born on September 8th and so December 8th was the date of her conception.

-The Human Salvation of The Virgin Mary
+Human Salvation of The Virgin Mary

-Other countries that honor Our Lady Peace as their patron saint besides the US include Argentina, Brazil, Korea, Nicaragua, Paraguay, Philippines, Spain and Uruguay.
+Other countries that honor Our Lady Peace as their patron saint besides the U.S. include Argentina, Brazil, Korea, Nicaragua, Paraguay, Philippines, Spain, and Uruguay.

 Her role also included accepting Christ into her womb and offering him to God at the Temple.
 She urged her son to perform his first miracle and even wanted to join Christ at his crucifixion.

 These acts alone showed that she redeemed the human race together with Christ, as described by Pope Benedict XV in 1918.

-As Mary was known for her kindness she has been made a patron saint for professions such as blood donors, nuns, mothers and virgins, but also bicyclists and fishermen to name but a few.
-Is she your patron saint?
+As Mary was known for her kindness she has been made a patron saint for professions such as blood donors, nuns, mothers, and virgins, but also bicyclists and fishermen to name but a few.

 Well, I will be coming to that in the next section, but suffice it to say it is one of four depictions as you were of The Virgin Mary.
-Let me explain!